jynewberg/sbcapseq/README.md

 bash install.sh
 ```

-##Obtaining a toy SBCaptureSeq dataset
+##Obtaining a toy SBCapSeq dataset
 If the file ```sbcaptureseq-toy.bam``` is not contained with this code, you can download a copy of the dataset from [Figshare](https://figshare.com/s/b5e1c6d3a14edc61c6b0).
 This dataset will be useful for working through the tutorial.
 The file is in bam format and is about 30MB in size.

 ##Tutorial